The Complete List of Social Media Holidays (2022 Edition)

 Not every social media holiday is worth celebrating, but if you find the holidays that fit your niche, you can increase your organic reach.

-Organic reach is pretty hard to find for brands in 2021, with the rare exception of social media holidays.
+Organic reach has been in decline for some time now, but social media holidays can help brands get a bit of a boost.
 When coupled with the right hashtag, these holidays provide businesses with an occasion to reach a like-minded crowd.

 Who makes social media holidays up?